agdoty/DM18-Toy-Problems/README.md

 Vowel Counter: Given a string, count and return the number of vowels in that string. https://repl.it/FAqp/0

+Country Club: Given a series of nested arrays, determine a membership status and return an array of strings: https://repl.it/FArW/1

+Functional Fibonacci: Write a function that generates a Fibonacci Sequence out to N places. https://repl.it/FAsh/1

+Fizz Buzz: Write a function that counts to 30, replacing values divisible by 3 with "Fizz", and values divisible by 5 with "Buzz".
+If divisible by both 3 and 5, replace that value with "Fizz Buzz". https://repl.it/FAtW/1

 ---
 ADVANCED TOY PROBLEMS
 ---
 Cooking by the Book: Determine how many cakes a baker can make, given set requirements and available materials. https://repl.it/FAp9/0

 Mixed Messages: Given a jumbled string of words containing (ultimately) consecutive numbers, place the words in correct order, indicated by the number they contain. https://repl.it/FAqx/0

+Harshad Numbers: Given a number, determine if the number is a Harshad number based on a given set of requirements. https://repl.it/FAry/1

+Leaving the Nest: Given a series of nested objects, populate an array with the values denoted within. https://repl.it/FAsa/0

 ---
 UNCATEGORIZED TOY PROBLEMS